-Milliwatts to Horsepower Conversion
+Milliwatts to Horsepower Converter

 Enter the power in milliwatts below to get the value converted to horsepower.

 1,000,000 mW = 1.341022 hp(I)

 1,000,000 mW = 0.101942 hp(S)